jetstream-cloud/js2docs/docs/alloc/overview.md

 ##### To create an ACCESS account if you do not have one:

 Please see [ACCESS User Registration](https://identity.access-ci.org/new-user){target=_blank} for up to date information on creating an ACCESS user account.

+##### Start the allocations process

+The [General allocations page](general-allocations.md) has the steps you would take for all but the largest (Maximize) allocation size.

+The Maximize opportunity size has some special requirements.
+We recommend reading here about [Maximize ACCESS allocations](research.md) if you are contemplating an allocation larger than 3 million SUs.